University campus in New Hampshire

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Information Systems Degree Programs in New Hampshire — Detailed School Profiles
+In-depth Information Systems program profiles in New Hampshire

 At the associate's level, NHTI's information systems program emphasizes hands-on lab work in networking and systems administration, giving you real experience with Cisco equipment and server environments before you graduate.
 You'll build practical skills in network configuration, cybersecurity fundamentals, and IT infrastructure that employers actively seek.
 Many graduates move directly into help desk and junior network administrator roles at New Hampshire state agencies, healthcare systems, and regional tech firms—or transfer to UNH Manchester or Keene State to complete a bachelor's degree while getting paid for the work experience you've already earned.